Stock Market Statistics and Facts for 2024

 The stock market is probably the most essential component of the free-market economy.
 It supports democratized access to trading and exchange of capital while attempting to level the playing field for investors of all kinds.
 That’s not to say that professional money managers and big investors don’t have certain advantages and privileges.
 Still, only a free-trade stock market offers an arguably fair chance for everyday individuals.

-One does not necessarily need stock market statistics and facts to understand the effect these markets can have on the global economy.
+One does not necessarily need statistics to understand the effect these markets can have on the global economy.
 That became evident to everyone ten years ago, when the world was plunged into the second most damaging recession in history.
 The Great Recession was a testament to how fragile the economy can be.

 However, what’s more troubling is that we are probably not aware of all the effects that crisis will have on the course of history.
 It’s important to keep a careful eye on things: Preventing a crisis is far better than dealing with its fallout, especially when the next one could prove to be even more catastrophic.

-The goal of presenting stock market stats and facts here is to pool together all the most exciting data and up-to-date information for you to read, share, and keep in mind.
+The goal of presenting stock market statistics here is to pool together all the most exciting data and up-to-date information for you to read, share, and keep in mind.
 Staying informed is the first step toward a healthy economy.

 Follow us on YouTube: